kenanlv/VRP-full-stack/README.md

 - Backend:
     - We choose to use flask as our backend framework, and PostgreSQL as our database to store the user information.
     - Usd Google Oauth API for user to login.
 We also generated our JWT when retrieving data from the database.
-    - Inter/Intra local search algorithm for optimizing the routes.
+    - Inter/Intra local search algorithm provided by the ortools for optimizing the routes.
     - Periodic timer for the route calculating and sending emails to the user.
+    - Nginx server to connect with flask through uWSGI, all static files are handled by Nginx.

 - Frontend:
     - Used Vue framework
-    - Nginx server to connect with flask through WSGI proxy, all static Html are handled by Nginx.

 - Dockerized the whole package so that the server could run on different operating systems.
   - Flask + Nginx + WSGI